 Both species of fish contain the same amount of B12.
 Keep reading and find out why omega-3 fatty acids and the various vitamins and minerals are important to your health.

 Both fish provide the same nutrients and therefore the same benefits.
 Although I broke down the benefits by which fish offers the higher percentage of each nutrient 3.

 Halibut Health Benefits

-The B vitamins provided by halibut and flounder include B1 (thiamin), B2 (riboflavin), B3 (niacin), B9 (folate) B6, B12 and B5.
+The B vitamins provided by flounder and halibut fish include B1 (thiamin), B2 (riboflavin), B3 (niacin), B9 (folate) B6, B12 and B5.
 B vitamins help support the following:

 - Energy levels.